stegro/jeopardyML/README.md

  4. You open myjeopardy.xml with your webbrowser and make it fullscreen (try pressing *[F11]*) All the rendering is done by the browser via XSLT, XHTML, CSS and Javascript.

+ 5. The page opens a javascript Popup Window.
+If you usually block Popups, you may want to allow this one.
+The Window permanently displays the respective solution.
+    You can move it to a second screen which only the game master can see.

- 5. (optional) To get a nice background in jeopardy.html, you may want to create a subfolder "logo" and download a logo image into "logo/jeopardy_gold.png".
+ 6. (optional) To get a nice background in jeopardy.html, you may want to create a subfolder "logo" and download a logo image into "logo/jeopardy_gold.png".
     For example the file [https://www.logolynx.com/images/logolynx/d7/d7d438a124190a7a0fae5a8fdded33ea.png](https://www.logolynx.com/images/logolynx/d7/d7d438a124190a7a0fae5a8fdded33ea.png)
     that is linked at -[https://pixshark.com/jeopardy-logo-2014.htm](https://pixshark.com/jeopardy-logo-2014.htm) or other sites